We Were in Love (T-ara song)

 "We Were in Love" is a collaboration single recorded by South Korean girl groups T-ara and Davichi, It was released on Christmas Eve as a surprise single.
 It was later re-released on T-ara's fourth EP, Funky Town.
 The song achieved commercial success, becoming a chart topper on both the Gaon Chart and Billboard Korea Hot 100 chart.
 It also emerged as one of the best-selling Korean singles of the 2010s, amassing nearly 2.7 million downloads as of 2012 in South Korea.
 (Note: Cumulative sales figures for "We Were In Love" in 2011 and 2012.)

 Background and release

 A snippet of "We Were In Love" was played at the end of the "Lovey Dovey" drama music video.
 It was official released for streaming and download in South Korea, on December 23, 2011.
-Although credited as "T-ara", the song only features members Jiyeon, Hyomin, Soyeon and former member Hwayoung.
+Although credited as T-ara, the song only features members Jiyeon, Hyomin, Soyeon and former member Hwayoung.

+In 2021, "We Were In Love" was covered by Vietnamese singer Thanh Duy and Han Sara.